jerryok826/rover-monitor/README.md

 3. Rover ROS run and stop button.
 4. Voltage and current monitoring with audio alarm on fault.

-When an over voltage or an over current event happens the board will disable its output.
-The fault state is latched until the control buttons is pressed.
-Apond a fault an audio alarm is also actived and a fault LEDs is lite.
-The fault value is indicted by its red measurement value and the fault RED led is lite.
-A fault is cleared by pressing the adjusement button.
-The output button needs to be press again to reable the boards output.

 ### Project Status
 The project is still working on sofware.
 Looking into using a large Oled and creating a pcb.